Strategy. It’s the art of (the employment) war.

-Get ready, get set, and get tactical with these tips:
+So get ready, get set, and get socially tactical with these tips:

 Zero in on LinkedIn

-LinkedIn is the number one social networking platform for professionals, and they do use it—so you should be too.
-Use the “seeking new opportunities” headline and optimize your profile with a hard-hitting statement that describes who you are and what you do—then elevate the rest of the content with keywords related to the job field you’re interested in.
+LinkedIn is the number one social networking platform for professionals, and they do use it—so you should too.
+Use the “seeking new opportunities” headline and optimize your profile with a hard hitting statement that describes who you are and what you do—then elevate the rest of the content with keywords related to the job field you’re interested in.

 And ICYMI… (in case you missed it), we’re living in a world of acronyms, so also using the headline “ISO” (in search of) followed by the position you’re after is also an attractive attention getter.

 You can also Sherlock Holmes the people at the companies you’re interested in and connect.
 You must, however, traverse this track carefully.
 Don’t go into full-blown sales stalker, but if you’re being proactive in your search, you need to connect with people at places you want to be.
-Do your research in what role they play at the company, express interest in what they do or a goal they’ve recently achieved and work in how you could add further value to the organization or projects.
+Do your research in what role they play at the company, express interest in what they do or a goal they’ve recently achieved and work in how you could add further value to their organization or projects.
 You could even perhaps request a coffee or a meeting or ask if you can send your resume if an opening comes up.
+(A good tactician plots for any possible outcome.)

 If you did see a job posting via LinkedIn, invite the hiring manager to connect, and once they accept you as a connection, start a conversation.
 Mention that you’ve read something interesting about company x, mention a posting, say you applied and ask if they are the person you should be speaking to.